Pop Dies in Vegas, sprung from the mind (yes, Zeus-style, as we imagine it to have happened) of

 Pre-Architecture.
 While at Fordham, he set designed for Bridget Carpenter’s The

-Death of the Father of Psycoanalysis (& Anna)
+Death of the Father of Psycoanalysis (& Anna), and a student written piece

 Front Porch Play by Sean-Patrick Monahan.
 Pop Dies in Vegas is his first project with Squeaky Bicycle Productions.